 This gene belongs to the superfamily of acid-sensing ion channels, which are proton-gated, amiloride-sensitive sodium channels.
 These channels have been implicated in synaptic transmission, pain perception as well as mechanoperception.
 This gene is predominantly expressed in the pituitary gland, and was considered a candidate for paroxysmal dystonic choreoathetosis (PDC), a movement disorder, however, no correlation was found between mutations in this gene and PDC. [provided by RefSeq, Feb 2012]

 GeneCards Summary for ASIC4 Gene

 ASIC4 (Acid Sensing Ion Channel Subunit Family Member 4) is a Protein Coding gene.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
-GO annotations related to this gene include ion channel activity and sodium ion transmembrane transporter activity.
+Among its related pathways are Development Endothelin-1/EDNRA signaling and Ion channel transport.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and sodium ion transmembrane transporter activity.
 An important paralog of this gene is ASIC1.